sabbiramin113008/light-redis/README.md

 ```

 This will start a `repl` like toy shell that would use the
 `python client` for the interaction with the database.
+As a typing
+completion support, `prompt-toolkit` is used.
+Let's have a look.

 ```bash
 nemo@nautilus:~/Documents/kontainer/personal/pyproject/light-redis$ python cli.py